pohldaniel/OpenGL/README.md

 # OpenGL_Projects

 Move the camera with 'w' 'a' 's' 'd' 'q' 'e' and mouse, release the capture with space.
+Activate lighspot with '1' and '2'.

 Out from 07OBJViewer-normalMap